Call Your Girlfriend: Critical reception

 Ben Norman of About.com called the song "pensive pop" and said that it "demands [that] you sing along from the very beginning."
 He noted that the lyrics focuses on "the little bit of bad one must do to embrace the good".
 Marc Hogan of Pitchfork called it "one of Body Talk's most inspired moments".
 Genevieve Koski of The A.V.
-Club wrote that Body Talk "reaches its apex at its midpoint with “Call Your Girlfriend,” which turns the breakup-anthem conceit on its ear in a manner that makes getting dumped seem inspiring."
+Club wrote that Body Talk "reaches its apex at its midpoint with 'Call Your Girlfriend,' which turns the breakup-anthem conceit on its ear in a manner that makes getting dumped seem inspiring."
 Heather Phares of Allmusic called it a "thoughtful twist on a love triangle that finds Robyn enjoying new love while being concerned for someone hurt by it."
 Evan Sawdey of PopMatters called it "remarkable" and "one of those rare Robyn tracks that finds a way to use its overtly commercial pop framework to tell a rather emotional, pointed relationship tale that is heads-and-shoulders above most of what’s on mainstream radio today."

-Call Your Girlfriend received its first play on BBC Radio 1 on July 4, 2011 as Scott Mills' Record of the Week.
+"Call Your Girlfriend" received its first play on BBC Radio 1 on July 4, 2011, as Scott Mills' Record of the Week.
 It was confirmed that it will be officially released in the UK on August 1.

 On November 30, 2011, the song was nominated for the Grammy Award for Best Dance Recording for the 54th Grammy Awards.

 Chart performance

 "Call Your Girlfriend" debuted at number forty-three on the Sverigetopplistan chart in Sweden, on the issue dated 22 April 2011.
 On the issue dated July 2, 2011, the track peaked at #1 on the Billboard Hot Dance Club Play chart, thus became her first single to reach the top spot of Hot Dance Club Play Chart, and also her highest peaking and most successful single there.
 On the issue on 18 July 2011, the song debuted at number thirty-nine in New Zealand, Robyn's fourth single in that country.
-It is currently peaking at number seventeen on the issue date 15 August 2011, becoming Robyn's highest single in the country since "Show Me Love".
+It peaked at number seventeen on the issue date 15 August 2011, becoming Robyn's highest single in the country since "Show Me Love".